microprediction/timemachines/README.md

 # [Installation](https://github.com/microprediction/timemachines/blob/main/INSTALL.md)

-See methodical [install instructions](https://github.com/microprediction/timemachines/blob/main/INSTALL.md) and be patient for best results :)
+See the methodical [install instructions](https://github.com/microprediction/timemachines/blob/main/INSTALL.md) and be incremental for best results.
 I ain't gonna lie.
 Using multiple python timeseries packages can involve some one-off install pain.
 Please use a virtual env or a new conda environement.
 This is reasonable advice in general but particularly so here, given all the dependencies of various timeseries packages out there.
 Failure to use a virtual environment could leave you in a real [mess](https://xkcd.com/1987/).

 # [Quick start](https://github.com/microprediction/timemachines/tree/main/examples/basic_usage)